-The Charity has continued to make its facilities available to a range of charitable organisations, either at no cost to the using organisation or at reduced or reasonable rates.
+The Charity has continued to make its facilities available to a range of charitable organisations that share its educational mission, either at no cost to the using organisation or at reduced or reasonable rates.

 The Charity also makes it possible for charities working specifically in the field of international education - such as the Fulbright Commission and AASAP-UK - to use the Charity's facilities for meetings and workshops.